QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/calculate.md

 * $card(A)$: how many values are in A, your event
 * $card(\Omega)$: how many values are in Omega

 Then the probability is a sort of "percent" of success by the number of tries.
-But that's a value in $[0,1]$ since we are not multiplying by 100.
+But that's a value in $[0,1]$ since we are not multiplying it by 100.

 <hr class="sr">